 Algeria inaugurates world’s third-largest mosque ahead of Ramadan

-It’s also Africa’s largest, but critics view the mosque as a vanity project for a former president who named it after himself.
+It’s also Africa’s largest, but critics view the mosque as a vanity project for a former president who tried to name it after himself.

 Algeria has inaugurated the world’s third-largest and Africa’s largest mosque, which had been delayed for years amid political shifts, ahead of the holy Muslim month of Ramadan.